NerdPlayground/django-template/README.md

     - Python Decouple - which connects the environment variables to the application
     - Psycopg - PostgreSQL database adapter for Python
 - Configured settings for;
-    - Environment variables - SECRET_KEY and DEBUG
+    - Environment variables - SECRET_KEY, ADIM_SITE_URL and DEBUG
     - Database
     - Templates
     - Static files